Twenty Something Advice: Is it time for a job change?

 I do know that not every job is perfect and some people completely hate their job.
 So I am not saying that you are going to get that ideal job on your list but it’s important to know if you are settling for something that’s not aligned to your ultimate goals at all.

 In order to keep from driving yourself crazy making this decision I recommend that people make a decision and set a time limit for when that decision will be reevaluated.
 For example, let’s say you think eventually you would like to find a new job but for now you will stay at XYZ Company.
 My suggestion would be that you decide a date to reevaluate this decision – December 1st for example.
-That would mean for the month of November don’t even allow yourself to question back and forth should I stay or should I go.
+That would mean until then you don’t even allow yourself to question back and forth should I stay or should I go.
 Your decision is not permanent, you are just deciding for now this is the decision I am making.
 Constantly second guessing yourself and your decisions creates unnecessary stress and angst.

 I’d love to know what you guys think.
 And to the person who wrote me this you are welcome to comment anonymously if you like.